FAIRDataTeam/FAIRDataPoint-Spec/README.md

 # FAIR Data Point design specification
-Specification for the FAIR DataPoint.
+Specification for the FAIR Data Point.
 The master branch will contain the latest stable release of the specification, while the [development branch](/../../tree/development) contains the latest working draft.

 For a complete specification of the FDP metadata items, see [spec.md](spec.md).